Dedicated experts with a proven record of success.

 Sarah Waxman, Managing Director (Chicago) read more

 Sarah Waxman is the Managing Director for the Young Center.
 Previously, she was the Legal Services Director at Latinos Progresando, of which she is currently the Board President.
 Past experience also includes the National Immigrant Justice Center and the Law Offices of Moises Hernandez, Esq.
 After law school, Sarah worked for the Chicago firm of Barack Ferrazzano Kirschbaum and Nagelberg, where she practiced commercial litigation with a focus on banking.
 During her time there, she provided pro bono legal immigration services for asylum seekers and people applying for immigration benefits under the Violence Against Women Act.
 She is a graduate of the University of Chicago and the University of Chicago Law School.

-Jairo Villalobos, Operations and Legal Manager (Chicago) read more
+Surika Pillay, HR Manager (Chicago) read more

-Paulette Jones, Bookkeeper (Chicago) read more
+Paulette Jones, Accountant (Chicago) read more

-Paulette Jones is the Bookkeeper for The Young Center for Immigrant Children’s Rights.
+Paulette Jones is the Accountant for the Young Center for Immigrant Children’s Rights.
 Previously, she worked at various Chicago area non-profit organizations as Manager of Accounting.
 Paulette comes to us with over 15 years of experience working in the non-profit arena and holds a Masters in Non-Profit Business Administration (MNPA) from North Park University.
 She is currently in the process of obtaining her CPA license and is owner of her own Bookkeeping and Income Tax Business.